-T2.8: List of [EDIT] Mode Keys and How They Operate
+T2.7: List of [EDIT] Mode Keys and How They Operate

 Name Key Function Edit [EDIT] Lets you edit programs in the editor.
 You can access the Visual Programming System (VPS) from the EDIT tabbed menu.
 Insert [INSERT] Enters text from the input line or the clipboard into the program at the cursor position.
 Alter [ALTER] Replaces the highlighted command or text with text from the input line or the clipboard.
+Image: Command or text with text from the input line or the clipboard.
 Image: Note: [ALTER] does not work for offsets.
 Delete [DELETE] Deletes the item that the cursor is on, or deletes a selected program block.
 Undo [UNDO] Undoes up to the last 40 edit changes, and deselects a highlighted block.
-IVALUATE: [UNDO] does not work for deleted highlighted blocks or to recover a deleted program.
+Image: Note: [UNDO] does not work for deleted highlighted blocks or to recover a deleted program.

-T2.9: List of [MEMORY] Mode Keys and How They Operate
+T2.8: List of [MEMORY] Mode Keys and How They Operate

 Name Кеу Function Memory [MEMORY] Selects memory mode.
 You run programs in this mode, and the other keys in the MEM row control the ways in which the program is run.
 Shows OPERATION: MEM in upper left display.
 Single Block [SINGLE BLOCK] Toggles single block on or off.
 When single block is on, the control runs only one program block each time you press [CYCLE START] .
 Graphics [GRAPHICS] Opens Graphics mode.
-Optional Stop [OPTION STOP] Toggles optional stop on or off.
-When optional stop is on, the machine stops when it reaches M01 commands.
+Optional Stop [OPTION STOP]Toggles optional stop on or off.
+When optional stop is on, the man stops when it reaches M01 commands.
 Block Delete [BLOCK DELETE] Toggles Block Delete On or Off.
 When Block Delete is On, the control ignores (does not execute) the code following a Forward Slash (/), on that same line.

-T2.10: List of [MDI] Mode Keys and How They Operate
+T2.9: List of [MDI] Mode Keys and How They Operate